philosophicles/CamdramDataWarehouse/Readme.md

 Replace `camdram_dw` with the schema in which everything was installed.

+Alternatively:

+    $ mysql -u SomeUser -p -e "call run_all();" camdram_dw

+Not yet sure if we need the reload.sql - perhaps not.

 This will do a full reload, calling in turn a number of stored procedures that:

 1. Extract a copy of _relevant_ data from the production camdram schema, into the camdram_dw schema